 4 Questions to Evaluate Your Workplace Culture

 Our last two blogs posed the questions of whether our culture encourages leaders “To be right or to be effective” and whether we as leaders “Have a healthy information diet.”
-Today, let’s explore the question, “In our quest for results, are we discounting the need to actively solicit and act upon other people’s suggestions and perceptions?”
+Today, let’s explore the question, “In our quest for improving workplace culture, are we discounting the need to actively solicit and act upon other people’s suggestions and perceptions?”

-Recall that for these posts, we’ve defined culture to be the set of behaviors an organization practices repeatedly – because they work.
-In a healthy culture, communication flows both up and down the organizational hierarchy while in unhealthy cultures, it tends to flow in only one direction: down.
-A bi-directional flow of information is essential for leadership to truly understand the challenges they are facing as well as for them to share their commitment to the creation of a workplace where discrimination, harassment, or racial intolerance will simply not be accepted in any form, by any group or individual.
+Recall that for these posts, we’ve defined workplace culture to be the set of behaviors an organization practices repeatedly – because they work.
+In a healthy workplace culture, communication flows both up and down the organizational hierarchy while in unhealthy workplace environments, it tends to flow in only one direction: down.
+A bi-directional flow of information is essential for inclusive leaders to truly understand the challenges they are facing as well as for them to share their commitment to the creation of a workplace where discrimination, harassment, or racial intolerance will simply not be accepted in any form, by any group or individual.

 “In order for communication to be effective, it must be both clear and common.
 Repeated, one-way monologues… are simply not enough.” – Steve Miranda, Global HR Expert

-How Does a Leader Accomplish Optimal Transparency Through Communication?
+How Does a Leader Accomplish Optimal Transparency and Improve Workplace Culture Through Communication?

-While email, newsletters, social media posts and large group meetings may make leaders feel good about what a great job they’re doing communicating, it’s important that they remember that, in order for communication to be effective, it must be both clear and common.
+While emails, newsletters, social media posts, and large group meetings may make leaders feel good about what a great job they’re doing communicating and being inclusive, it’s important that they remember that, in order for communication to be effective and build an inclusive work environment, it must be both clear and common.

-And while leaders may feel they’re being perfectly clear, in order to get to a common understanding of what individual or organizational behaviors are seen as discriminatory or harassing, leaders must accept the fact that repeated, one-way monologues, as strong as the individuals’ commitment may be, are simply not enough.
+And while leaders may feel they’re being perfectly clear and inclusive, in order to get to a common understanding of what individual or organizational behaviors are seen as discriminatory or harassing, leaders must accept the fact that repeated, one-way monologues, as strong as the individuals’ commitment may be, are simply not enough to improve workplace culture.

-Unless these are coupled with an opportunity for employees to safely share their own personal experiences around discrimination and harassment within the organization, leadership will be operating without the cultural radar needed to understand exactly what sort of weather the organization is flying in.
+Unless there are opportunities for employees to safely share their own personal experiences around workplace discrimination and harassment, leadership will be operating without the cultural radar needed to understand exactly what sort of weather the organization is flying in.